google/pytype/docs/developers/config.md

 In either case, options are validated, defaults filled in for any option not supplied, and an `Options` object returned.
-The rest of the code uses this single object, either via the vm (it's stored as `vm.options`) or by passing it directly as a function argument.
+The rest of the code uses this single object, either via the ctx (it's stored as `ctx.options`) or by passing it directly as a function argument.
 Options can be accessed as attributes, e.g.

 ```
 if options.analyze_annotated: